Taipei Street Food Guide: Best Dishes by Neighborhood

 Shilin: Beyond the Night Market Clichés

-Two blocks north, a vendor has been making lu rou fan (braised pork rice) since 1987.
-The pork isn’t just braised—it’s been simmered for hours in a stock built from dried shiitake, star anise, and Shaoxing wine.
-The rice underneath absorbs every drop of that sauce.
-Order it with a soft-boiled egg and a bowl of bitter melon soup.
-This is workman’s lunch food executed at an intimidating level.
+Two blocks north, a lu rou fan vendor has been simmering pork since 1987.
+The meat cooks for hours in a broth of shiitake, star anise, and Shaoxing wine until it nearly dissolves.
+Get it with a soft-boiled egg and bitter melon soup.
+Simple.
+Devastatingly good.

 Jianguo Market: Where Serious Eaters Converge